Skip to main content

 Peptide Protocols and Sleep Timing

-The timing of your peptide administration should be synchronized with your to maximize its effect.
+The timing of your peptide administration should be synchronized with your sleep architecture to maximize its effect.
 Peptides like Ipamorelin, Sermorelin, and CJC-1295 are growth hormone secretagogues, meaning they stimulate your pituitary to release GH.
 Since the largest natural GH pulse occurs during the first few hours of sleep, in conjunction with SWS, administering these peptides shortly before bedtime aligns their peak action with the body’s most receptive physiological state.

 Consider the following table detailing common peptides and their relationship with sleep: